Nonprofit operations, civic leadership, and community service.

 Veterans of Foreign Wars

-Involvement: Life Member.
+Life Member.
 Former Post Commander, Farmington, Missouri.
+Visit VFW

 Nonprofit operations supportNonprofit operations that actually work.